postman-cs/postman-api-gateway-sync/session_walkthrough.md

 **Expected**: File should contain `"openapi": "3.0.1"` or similar near the top.

 **Troubleshooting**:
-- If "NotFoundException": Wrong API ID - double-check with `get-apis` command
+- If "NotFoundException": Wrong API ID or API type - try the other API type (HTTP v2 vs REST v1)
 - If "Invalid stage identifier": Use exact stage name from `get-stages` output
-- If using REST API v1 instead: Use `aws apigateway get-export --rest-api-id ... --stage-name ... --export-type oas30 openapi.json`
+- If unsure of API type: Check both `aws apigatewayv2 get-apis` and `aws apigateway get-rest-apis` to find your API

 ### Step 3.2: Run spec_sync.js to Upload to Postman Spec Hub